Term life insurance

 - You have investments or property that could provide an income or be sold

-If you are in a relationship and have dependant children, you might want to consider a joint life policy.
-This covers two people on the same policy and could pay out a lump-sum if either of you die (a joint life policy) or if both of you die (a dual life policy).
-A joint life policy ends when the first person dies.
-A dual life policy continues until the second person dies.
+If you and your partner have dependent children, you might want to consider a joint term life policy.
+This covers two people on the same policy and could pay out a lump-sum if either of you die (a joint term life policy) or if both of you die (a dual term life policy).

 You must decide:

 - The type of cover you want.
 The standard premium usually covers terminal illness as well as death, but check with your provider.
 This means that the policy will pay out a proportion, usually around 80%, of the policy benefit if you are diagnosed with a terminal illness (this is not the same as serious illness or critical illness cover).
 The remaining benefit is then paid out when you die.
-An advantage of this is that getting most of the benefit in advance could help pay for any medical costs you have
+An advantage of this cover is that you get most of the benefit in advance which could help pay for any medical costs you have to pay.

 You will have to fill in an application form, called a ‘proposal’.
 This asks you for details such as your medical history, your lifestyle (your job, hobbies, drinking and smoking habits), the name of your doctor, your family’s medical history and other details.
 The insurance company may contact your doctor to get a report about your health, depending on your age and the type and value of the policy you want to take out.

-Insurance companies will not usually ask you to have a medical examination unless you have a history of illness, you are over a certain age, or you are applying for a large amount of cover on a life insurance policy.
+Insurance companies will not usually ask you to have a medical examination unless you have a history of illness or health issues such as a high BMI, you are over a certain age, or you are applying for a large amount of cover on a term life insurance policy.